Michelin Guide: Green Guides

 The Michelin Green Guides review and rate attractions other than restaurants.
 There is a Green Guide for France as a whole, and a more detailed one for each of ten regions within France.
 Other Green Guides cover many countries, regions, and cities outside France.
 Many Green Guides are published in several languages.
 They include background information and an alphabetical section describing points of interest.
-Like the Red Guides, they use a three-star system for recommending sites, ranging from "worth a trip" to "worth a detour", and "interesting".
+Like the Red Guides, they use a three-star system for recommending sites, ranging from "worth a trip" to "worth a detour" and "interesting".

 Controversies

 Allegations of lax inspection standards and bias

-Pascal Rémy, a veteran France-based Michelin inspector, and also a former Gault Millau employee, wrote a tell-all book, L'Inspecteur se met à table (The Inspector Sits Down at the Table, published in 2004.
+Pascal Rémy, a veteran France-based Michelin inspector, and also a former Gault Millau employee, wrote a tell-all book, L'Inspecteur se met à table (The Inspector Sits Down at the Table), published in 2004.
 Rémy's employment was terminated in December 2003 when he informed Michelin of his plans to publish his book.
 He brought a court case for unfair dismissal, which was unsuccessful.

-Rémy described the French Michelin inspector's life as lonely, underpaid drudgery, driving around France for weeks on end, dining alone, under intense pressure to file detailed reports on strict deadlines.
+Rémy described the French Michelin inspector's life as lonely, underpaid drudgery, driving around France for weeks on end, dining alone, under intense pressure to file detailed reports to strict deadlines.
 He maintained that the guide had become lax in its standards.
-Though Michelin states that its inspectors visited all 4,000 reviewed restaurants in France every 18 months, and all starred restaurants several times a year, Rémy said only about one visit every 3 1/2 years was possible because there were only 11 inspectors in France when he was hired, rather than the 50 or more hinted by Michelin.
-That number, he said, had shrunk to five by the time he was fired in December 2003.
+Although Michelin states that its inspectors visited all 4,000 reviewed restaurants in France every 18 months, and all starred restaurants several times a year, Rémy said only about one visit every 3 1/2 years was possible because there were only 11 inspectors in France when he was hired rather than the 50 or more hinted by Michelin.
+He said that number had shrunk to five by the time he was fired in December 2003.

-Rémy also accused the guide of favouritism.
+Rémy accused the guide of favouritism.
 He alleged that Michelin treated famous and influential chefs, such as Paul Bocuse and Alain Ducasse, as "untouchable" and not subject to the same rigorous standards as lesser-known chefs.
 Michelin denied Rémy's charges, but refused to say how many inspectors it actually employed in France.
 In response to Rémy's statement that certain three-star chefs were sacrosanct, Michelin said, "There would be little sense in saying a restaurant was worth three stars if it weren't true, if for no other reason than that the customer would write and tell us."